rameshgchavan/stb-crm-frontend/README.md

 1. Private Links: These are routed pages links (CustomersPage, TransactionsPage, UsersPage, StatisticsPage and PageNotFound) and logout link.
 2. Public Link: For a new user singup.

+### ./src/`pages`
+- #### /`CustomersPage.js`
+This page renders number of CustomerCard as number of customers, it has New button, on cliking this button CustomerModal get visible.

+- #### /`TransactionsPage.js`
+This page renders number of TransactionCard as number of summerized transaction found on perticular date and time, it has a toggle button Show/Hide Print Preview, on cliking this button TransactionsPrint component can be show and hide.

 ### Step to create project on local machine
 1. create: stb-crm-project folder into your drive
 2. type: "cmd" in folder address bar and hit enter.
 Command prompt will open